NicholasMoser/Naruto-GNT-Modding/gnt4/docs/file_formats/trk.md

 TRK files are music files, such as stage music.

+A list of what each audio file represents and can be found here: [Background Music](/gnt4/docs/audio/bgm.md).

 ## How to Listen to Them

 TRK files are ADP files and can be renamed to .adp.
 This will allow you to listen to them using [foobar2000](https://www.foobar2000.org/) with the [foo_input_vgmstream](https://www.foobar2000.org/components/view/foo_input_vgmstream) plugin.